sunfishcode/nameless/README.md

 depends on the names of files it accesses, which is a common source of trouble in deterministic-build environments.

+## Looking forward

+Nameless is actively evolving!
+Watch this space for much more to come, and [chat with us in Zulip], if you're interested in where we're going.

 ## Literary reference

 > ‘This must be the wood,’ she said thoughtfully to herself, ‘where things